Chart Color Schemes

 Residential development activity is lower than average in Sandover - Plenty according to AreaSearch's national comparison of local real estate markets

-Sandover - Plenty has averaged approximately four new dwelling approvals annually over the past five financial years, totalling 24 homes.
-As of FY-26, no new dwelling approvals have been recorded yet.
+Sandover-Plenty has averaged approximately four new dwelling approvals annually over the past five financial years, totalling 24 homes.
+As of FY-26, zero approvals have been recorded.
 Over these five years, an average of 2.5 new residents per year was gained for each dwelling built, indicating strong demand that supports property values.
-The average construction cost value of new homes is $789,000, reflecting a focus on the premium segment with upmarket properties.
+New homes are being constructed at an average value of $789,000, reflecting a focus on the premium segment with upmarket properties.

 This financial year has seen $13.5 million in commercial approvals, demonstrating moderate levels of commercial development.
-Compared to the Rest of NT, Sandover - Plenty records about 63% of the building activity per person and ranks among the 38th percentile nationally, suggesting limited buyer options while intensifying demand for established properties.
+Compared to the Rest of NT, Sandover-Plenty records about 63% of the building activity per person, placing it among the 38th percentile nationally, suggesting limited buyer options while intensifying demand for established properties.
 Recent construction comprises 80.0% detached dwellings and 20.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 461 people, reflecting its quiet, low activity development environment.
+The estimated population of 461 people per dwelling approval reflects its quiet, low activity development environment.

-Looking ahead, Sandover - Plenty is projected to grow by 712 residents through to 2041.
+According to the latest AreaSearch quarterly estimate, Sandover-Plenty is expected to grow by 712 residents through to 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development